raspberrypilearning/sonic-pi-lessons/Lesson-2/lesson-plan-2.md

 5. Introduce [the iteration cards](https://github.com/raspberrypilearning/sonic-pi-lessons/raw/master/Lesson-2/Lesson-2-Iteration-Cards.pdf): `1.times`, `do` and `end`.
 Wrap the original program in the `do` and `end` cards, and prefix everything with the `1.times` card.
 Explain that this is just a long-winded way of doing the same thing as the original program.
 The new cards are extra syntax which should be thought of as the same as punctuation; capital letters, commas, full stops and so on.
 Like punctuation, this syntax helps the computer structure the program.
 However, with this extra syntax, we have actually formed a circle out of our code.
 The syntax defines the start and the end points of the loop: the `do` and `end`.
 In this case we only loop round the circle once, but if we replace the first card with `3.times` we loop round our program 3 times.
 If you have enough space, try forming a circle and enact the loop.
 Explain that this loop structure is called iteration.

-6. Pupils are asked to enter the following ‘baseline’ code into the Sonic Pi application:
+6. Pupils are asked to enter the following ‘bass line’ code into the Sonic Pi application:

 	```ruby
 	play 42